• Reading time:7 mins read

 The dwarfs felt sorry for Snow White and offered her a place to stay.
 She gladly accepted their kindness and soon became their friend.
 She helped with the cooking, cleaning, and tidying up, and the little cottage became a warm and happy home.

-Meanwhile, the Queen, consumed by her obsession with beauty, once again consulted her magic mirror.
-To her fury, the answer remained the same: Snow White was still the fairest of them all.
+Meanwhile, the Queen, filled by her obsession with beauty, once again asked her magic mirror.
+To her anger, the answer remained the same: Snow White was still the fairest of them all.
 She learned from her magic mirror that Snow White was still alive and living with the dwarfs.
-This time, the Queen wouldn't be stopped.
+This time, the Queen wouldn’t be stopped.

-The dwarves, returning home to an eerily quiet cottage, found their beloved friend seemingly lifeless.
-Heartbroken, they carefully placed Snow White in her bed adorned with flowers, vowing to protect her forever.
+The dwarves, returning home to an very quiet cottage, found their beloved friend seemingly lifeless.
+Heartbroken, they carefully placed Snow White in her bed covered with flowers, vowing to protect her forever.

-News of Snow White's misfortune spread throughout the kingdom.
-A young prince, captivated by stories of her beauty and kindness, ventured deep into the forest.
+News of Snow White’s bad luck spread throughout the kingdom.
+A young prince, charmed by stories of her beauty and kindness, ventured deep into the forest.
 Reaching the clearing where the dwarves kept watch, he was mesmerized by the sight of Snow White sleeping peacefully in her be.

-Drawn by an inexplicable force, the prince leaned down and kissed Snow White.
-As if awakened by a magic spell, Snow White's eyes fluttered open.
+Drawn by a strange force, the prince leaned down and kissed Snow White.
+As if awakened by a magic spell, Snow White’s eyes fluttered open.
 The kiss, a symbol of true love, broke the curse of the poisoned apple.

 The dwarves overjoyed, welcomed the prince into their midst.
-Soon, Snow White and the prince fell deeply in love, their bond stronger due to the trials they had faced.
+Soon, Snow White and the prince fell deeply in love, their bond stronger due to the hard times they had faced.

-The Queen, enraged by yet another turn of events, stormed into the dwarves' cottage.
+The Queen, very angry by yet another turn of events, stormed into the dwarves’ cottage.
 But this time, the dwarves, alerted by the forest animals, were prepared.
-They chased the Queen away, preventing her from harming Snow White ever again.
+They chased the Queen away, stopped her from harming Snow White ever again.

 Snow White and the prince, with the dwarves by their side, returned to the castle.
 Justice prevailed, and the kingdom celebrated the triumph of good over evil and the power of true love.
 Snow White, with her kindness and compassion, became a beloved queen, ruling the land with wisdom and grace.